Changissnz/selfinterest/README.md

 There is still yet the question of the proceeding, the objective that should be attempted because of those facts and interpretations.
 Thus, the narrative removes the self's need to continue their contemplation of morality and reason.
-And without any further restraints, the self could very well completely act for to the implications and means pushed by the narrative, for what they believe is for the best, given their self-interest.
+And without any further restraints, the self could very well completely act for the implications and means pushed by the narrative, for what they believe is for the best, given their self-interest.